 L is the input in terms of labor

-Describe if the law of diminishing returns applies, if yes how?
+Describe if the law of diminishing returns applies.
+If yes, how?

-In order to check the applicability of this law, we will quantify units of production by assuming different values of labor input.
+To check the applicability of this law, we will quantify units of production by assuming different values of labor input.

 In the above law of diminishing return graph, two points are critical to the law:

 - Point A – the limiting marginal product, and